-This project is part of an ongoing commitment to develop a cultural and creative city under Strategic Direction 7 of the City of Sydney's Sustainable Sydney 2030 strategic plan.
+This project is part of an ongoing commitment to develop a cultural and creative city under Strategic Direction 7 of the CoS's Sustainable Sydney 2030 strategic plan.
 The project developed a database of cultural venues and infrastructure to support better understanding of the relationships between arts, creative enterprise, community facilities and other sectors.

-Drawing on its classification framework of culture, the report characterises the location and distribution of 3,106 cultural venues and 6,329 value chain roles played by the City of Sydney's cultural and creative spaces.
+Drawing on its classification framework of culture, the report characterises the location and distribution of 3,106 cultural venues and 6,329 value chain roles played by the CoS's cultural and creative spaces.
 Specific recommendations that may be relevant to the Central Precinct development include: